-- Equal to the greater of - All municipal taxes from mining that are collected or considered collectable, plus 10% of non-mining taxation revenue.
-Non-mining taxation revenues equals non-mining municipal taxes, net of discounts and exemptions, plus all grants-in-lieu; or - Debt-Servicing Costs on long-term debt (excluding land-related debt-servicing costs) - 30% of water and sewer revenue; - 4.
+- a) All municipal taxes from mining that are collected or considered collectable, plus 10% of nonmining taxation revenue.
+Nonmining taxation revenues equals non-mining municipal taxes, net of discounts and exemptions, plus all grants-inlieu; or - b) Debt-Servicing Costs on longterm debt (excluding landrelated debt-servicing costs) - 3.
+30% of water and sewer revenue; - 4.
 10% of solid waste management revenue; and - 5.
 Local improvement charges.

-Infrastructure and land not for resale shall be funded by capital revenue and/or debt, and not by reserves.
+Infrastructure and land not for resale shall be funded by capital revenue and/ or debt, and not by reserves.
 Capital assets other than infrastructure and land not for resale shall be funded by reserves.